 - Your child custody arrangement could be affected: Dating while in the midst of a divorce will undoubtedly have an impact on your child custody arrangement, especially if your new partner has an unsavory past, such as a criminal record or substance abuse issues.
 If your new partner is going to be spending time around your children, you can bet a judge will factor this into his or her ruling regarding custody and visitation rights.

 - It will likely sour your relationship with your spouse: If you are trying to negotiate a settlement agreement with your soon-to-be former spouse, dating someone new is probably going to sour things to the point where he or she might become uncooperative and your case will likely have to go through litigation.

 - It could negatively impact your relationship with your children: You can expect that your children are going to have a difficult time coping with the divorce and, if you have a new partner in your life, it will be doubly hard for them to deal with and they might even believe the divorce was your fault because you wanted to see someone new.
 They might even begin to distance themselves from you and sympathize more with your former spouse.
 Try to give them the time they need to adjust to these major changes and wait for the divorce to finalize before you start tacking on more issues for them to deal with.

 Divorce Attorney in Bergen County

 If you and your spouse can no longer make your marriage work, now is the time to seek the skilled legal guidance of a divorce attorney.
-At Sherwood, Johnson & Poles, in Bergen County, our team of divorce attorneys is backed by more than 60 years of collective legal experience and a proven track record of success in guiding clients throughout the process of divorce.
+At Sherwood, Johnson & Poles, in Bergen County, our team of divorce attorneys is backed by more than 25 years of legal experience and a proven track record of success in guiding clients throughout the process of divorce.
 We seek to build customized agreements and case strategies as well as client-focused representation.